 7. Freshly squeezed juices

-Even freshly squeezed juices are not really recommended because when you prepare them, you lose most of the beneficial elements that fruits have to offer and instead you get a beverage with a high sugar content (even though it’s not artificial sugar).
+Freshly squeezed juices are not really recommended because when you prepare them, you lose most of the beneficial elements that fruits have to offer and instead you get a beverage with a high sugar content (even though it’s not artificial sugar).

-But don’t make it a habit to drink and them: instead, drink a glass every couple of weeks as a treat.
+But don’t make it a habit to drink them: instead, drink a glass every couple of weeks as a treat.
 Or, if you can do without, don’t drink at all.

 But I did have them every now and then and still managed to reverse my fatty liver, so they’re not really the end of the world.